H-SPLID: HSIC-based Saliency Preserving Latent Information Decomposition: Methodology

 where $\vz_s := \vM_s f_\vp(\vx)$ is the salient representation and $\vt=\{\vW, \vp\}$ denotes the collection of neural network parameters. \end{theorem}

 The proof of \Cref{thm:hsic-robustness} can be found in \Cref{app: pf of thm}.
-Intuitively, with stronger information compression imposed by minimizing both the HSIC term (thereby reducing $\operatorname{HSIC}(\vx, \vz_s))$ and the masks (thereby reducing the salient mask support $s\coloneqq\|\vM_s\|_0$), the model is forced to rely only on salient features: \Cref{thm:hsic-robustness} suggests that, in this case, the perturbation is more likely to end up in the non-salient space, and the majority of the attack does not contribute to the change of the output of the neural network, as $\| h_\vt(\vx + \delta) - h_\vt(\vx)\|$ stays small for any perturbation $\delta$ with $\|\delta\|_2 \le r$.
+Intuitively, with stronger information compression imposed by minimizing both the HSIC term (thereby reducing $\operatorname{HSIC}(\vx, \vz_s))$ and the masks (thereby reducing the salient mask support $s\coloneqq\|\vM_s\|_0$), the model is forced to rely only on salient features: \Cref{thm:hsic-robustness} suggests that, in this case, the perturbation is more likely to end up in the non-salient space, and the majority of the attack does not contribute to the change of the output of the neural network, as $\| h_\vt(\vx + \delta(\vx)) - h_\vt(\vx)\|$ stays small for any perturbation map $\delta(\cdot)$ with $\|\delta(\vx)\|_2 \le r$.
+From a technical perspective, our theorem differs from \citet{hbar} in two aspects.
+First, we sharpen the dependence of the upper bound on the power of the perturbation; this allows us to explicitly link it to the dimension of the salient mask $s$.
+Second, we extend their binary classification framework (i.e., $k=1$ with one output value) to multi-class classification (with arbitrary $k$) to cover a wider range of classification models.